In memory of....

 When the first Home Electronic Organ Festival took place at Pontin's in 1980 there were around 25 different makes of instruments, many having their own star player.

-In 1981 over 2,000 music enthusiasts attended the second festival in North Wales, which was a week-long event.
-At these festivals, the interest in star players developed even further and people made friends with others attending the event, including the players who conducted master classes.
+In 1981 over 2,000 music enthusiasts attended the Home Electronic Orgsn Festival in North Wales, which was a week-long event.
+At festivals, the interest in star players developed even further and people made friends with others attending the event, including the players who conducted master classes.

 The popularity of organ/keyboard special events developed still more in the 1990/2000s when enterprising players started doing their own productions at hotels throughout the UK.
 These were the years when digital technology changed the sounds of instruments to make them sound more like orchestras and big bands.